annehomann/zodiac_zen/docs/Software Development Plan.md

 #### <u>User Interaction and Experience</u>

+Zodiac Zen was designed with the user in mind.
+The menu is very clean and straightforward with minimal clicks needed to execute an action.
+Colour and spacing was strategically used for a better user experience and when the program starts, the user is asked for their name for a personalised greeting making the experience personal.

-When Zodiac Zen first opens to the user, they will be shown the day's date and then greeted by the program.
+When the program first opens to the user, they will be shown the day's date and then greeted by the program.
 They will then be asked for their first name, followed by their last name.

 ```
 				Friday, July 05, 2019